AldoAbdn/aldobot.js/README.md

 | moderationchannel | This is where moderation cases will go, such as bans, if set to null will try to find default channel |

 ### Bot Token and User ID
-To start the bot you will require a Bot token and your own discord user ID.
+To start the bot you will require a Bot token and your own discord user ID

 This will involve creating a new bot token which can be done on the discord dev website.
 Instructions to do so can be found [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)

 Instructions to find your own user ID can be found [here](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

 You will put these into environment variables.
 More info can be found [here](https://www.twilio.com/blog/2017/08/working-with-environment-variables-in-node-js.html)

+### FFMPEG
+This bot requires FFMPEG to play music.
+If you are many ways to do this and will depend on your operating system.
+If you are self hosting the bot on your own machine, simply install FFMPEG and ensure it is set properly in PATH variable.
+For Heroku hosting, try this [buildpack](https://github.com/shunjikonishi/heroku-buildpack-ffmpeg)

+I had originally included an FFMPEG node module that contained the binaries, but apparenty it only works locally on non windows machines.
+It worked if you installed globally

 ## Starting the Bot
-Just to be safe, navigate to the project folder and open a command prompt there. type npm install.
+Just to be safe, navigate to the project folder and open a command prompt there. type npm install

-Start a command line at the root of the projects folder (If you haven't already done so).
+Start a command line at the root of the projects folder (If you haven't already done so)

 You will need to start the bot with two environment variables:
 ```